-The Mobile Bay National Estuary Program (MBNEP) has secured funding to develop WMPs for tidally-influenced watersheds along the Alabama coast.
+The Mobile Bay National Estuary Program (MBNEP), in partnership with the State of Alabama, has secured funding through the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States (RESTORE) Act to develop WMPs for tidally-influenced watersheds along the Alabama coast.
 MBNEP has partnered with stakeholders to develop these WMPs, which will provide a roadmap for restoring or conserving watersheds and improving water and habitat quality in areas where resources could have been damaged by the Deepwater Horizon oil spill.
-These Plans will chart a conceptual course for improving or protecting the things people value most about living along the Alabama coast, including:
+These WMPs will chart a conceptual course for improving or protecting the things people value most about living along the Alabama coast, including:

-- Water Quality The coastal community continues to desire water that is drinkable, swimmable, and able to support aquatic and marine life. - Fish and Wildlife Fishery resources are valued an industry, a primary recreational pastime, and a staple of the diets of residents and visitors. - Environmental Health and Resilience The coastal community relies upon coordinated actions to reduce vulnerability to and recover from the range of hazards we face, natural and otherwise. - Access Having access to coastal waters and natural resources is something about which people care deeply. - Heritage and Culture Preserving heritage and culture is important due to concerns that the bountiful waters that provided such pleasure through our lifetimes will not be available to our grandchildren. - Beaches and Shorelines They provide critical edge habitat to aquatic and terrestrial animals and recreational opportunities for residents and visitors.
+- Water Quality The coastal community continues to desire water that is drinkable, swimmable, and able to support aquatic and marine life. - Fish and Wildlife Fishery resources are valued as an industry, a primary recreational pastime, and a staple of the diets of residents and visitors. - Environmental Health and Resilience The coastal community relies upon coordinated actions to reduce vulnerability to and recover from the range of hazards we face, natural and otherwise. - Access Having access to coastal waters and natural resources is something about which people care deeply. - Heritage and Culture Preserving heritage and culture is important due to concerns that the bountiful waters that provided such pleasure through our lifetimes will not be available to our grandchildren. - Beaches and Shorelines They provide critical edge habitat to aquatic and terrestrial animals and recreational opportunities for residents and visitors.

 In addition to the six values identified above, these Plans should provide a strategy for conserving and restoring coastal habitat types providing critical ecosystem services and identified by the MBNEP's Science Advisory Committee as most threatened by anthropogenic stressors.
-These habitat types - freshwater wetlands; streams, rivers, and riparian buffers; and intertidal marshes and flats - were classified as most stressed from dredging and filling, fragmentation, and sedimentation, all related to land use change.
+These habitat types - freshwater wetlands; streams, rivers, and riparian buffers; and intertidal marshes and flats - were classified as most stressed from activities like dredging and filling, fragmentation, and sedimentation, all related to land use change.
 These habitats and the ecosystem services they provide are related to several, if not each, of the six identified values.

 MBNEPs watershed planning process also conforms to the National Oceanic and Atmospheric Administration (NOAA) Coastal Zone Act Reauthorization Amendment (CZARA) Section 6217 (g) Management Measures.
-As the State lead on water quality, the Alabama Department of Environmental Management's (ADEM's) Alabama Coastal Nonpoint Pollution Control Program (ACNPCP) must conform to Section 6217(g) requirements to be compliant for funding under Section 306 of the Coastal Zone Management Act and Section 319 of the Clean Water Act.
+As the State lead on water quality, the Alabama Department of Environmental Management's (ADEM's) Alabama Coastal Nonpoint Pollution Control Program (ACNPCP) must conform to Section 6217 (g) requirements to be compliant for funding under Section 306 of the Coastal Zone Management Act and Section 319 of the Clean Water Act.
 These 6217 (g) requirements include geographic scope of the program; the pollutant sources to be addressed; the types of management measures used; the establishment of critical areas; and technical assistance, public participation, and administrative coordination.